shubhamnevgi/devops-learning-journey/Day13-Top15-AWS-Services-DevOps.md

 ### Q7: How can a fresher prioritize learning these services? 🎓

-1. Start with **EC2, S3, IAM, VPC, and EBS** for foundational knowledge.  фундамент
+1. Start with **EC2, S3, IAM, VPC, and EBS** for foundational knowledge.
 2. Move to **CodePipeline/CodeBuild/CodeDeploy** for CI/CD pipelines. 🚀
 3. Add **CloudWatch, Lambda, and Config** for automation, monitoring, and compliance. 🤖
 4. Gradually learn **Kubernetes/EKS** and container orchestration as you advance. ☸️